bhilchenbach/sagtest.io/README.md

 Among other factors, the actual information flow will of course depend on the products employed.
 For example, if a customer decides not to use the «Managed File Transfer» capability, «files» would be directly connected to the «Integration & Messaging» capability

-### Aims

-The main aims of this architecture are

-*to give a (visual) summary of the major high-level capabilities
-*to show how these capabilities map to Software AG products, and
-*to show how these elements (capabilities or products) are connected to each other through the typical flow of data.

-Even though the reference architecture is quite comprehensive, it neither shows all capabilities nor all products Software AG offers.
-Please refer to the ‘Products A-Z’ page on www.softwareag.com for a comprehensive list of products.

-Furthermore, this is a reference architecture illustrating typical deployments of Software AG technology with its major and most characteristic communication links.
-Individual installations will therefore deviate from this reference architecture only for good and sound (architectural) reasons (but we know that this may very well be the case).

 ## Product Architecture